With summer ending in Mankato area, now is an ideal time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s scummy, you can freshen it by draining diluted bleach through the tube to clean the line.
+Then inspect your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s dirty, you can sanitize it by flowing thinned bleach through the tube to clean the line.
 Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from Northern Comfort Inc can make your system more efficient and help it last longer.
-We also provide convenient service agreements, so you won’t forget to schedule your annual tune-up!
+We also provide practical service agreements, so you won’t forget to book your routine tune-up!